Bello Bouba Maigari: Biography

 Bello Bouba was born in Baschéo, in Benoué Department in the North Province of Cameroon.
 From 1972 to 1975, Bello Bouba was Secretary-General of the Ministry of the Armed Forces.
-He was appointed as Deputy Secretary-General of the Presidency on June 30, 1975, serving in that position until January 1982 (with the rank of Minister from November 11, 1980).
+He was appointed Deputy Secretary-General of the Presidency on June 30, 1975, serving in that position until January 1982 (with the rank of Minister from November 11, 1980).
 In the government named on January 7, 1982, he became Minister of State for the Economy and the Plan; later, when President Ahmadou Ahidjo resigned in November 1982, Bello Bouba was named Prime Minister under the new President, Paul Biya.
 Biya was said to have appointed Bello Bouba at the behest of Ahidjo; many thought that Ahidjo intended for Bello Bouba — a Muslim from the north, like himself, and unlike Biya — to be his ultimate successor and that Biya was intended to serve as essentially a caretaker president in the meantime.
 Ahidjo and Biya soon came into conflict with one another, however.
 Ahidjo went into exile, and on August 22, 1983, Biya publicly accused Ahidjo of plotting a coup; on the same occasion, he announced his dismissal of Bello Bouba as Prime Minister, replacing him with Luc Ayang.

 Ahidjo was tried in absentia for the 1983 coup plot and was sentenced to death by a tribunal on February 28, 1984; on that occasion, the tribunal proposed that others, including Bello Bouba, should also be placed on trial.
 However, Biya halted the legal proceedings against them.
 Bello Bouba went into exile in Nigeria following the failed April 1984 coup attempt against Biya.

 Bello Bouba announced the formation of a new party, the National Union for Democracy and Progress in Cameroon (UNDPC), in Paris on May 25, 1990.
 After the party was legalized (as the UNDP) in March 1991, he returned to Cameroon on August 17, 1991.
 At the UNDP congress held in Garoua on January 4–5, 1992, Bello Bouba became President of the UNDP, ousting the party's previous leader, Samuel Eboua.
 He was elected to the National Assembly in the March 1992 parliamentary election as a Deputy from Benoué.